egiden/django-contact-us-tools/docs/source/base_contactus_view.rst

    :type: str
    :value: 'Your form has been successfully submitted.
 We will be in contact with you as soon as we can.'

    Message to display upon successful submission of form.
+Override for custom success message

 .. attribute:: BaseContactUsView.disp_success_msg
    :type: bool